 Mulnitorsen is under clinical development by Andes Biotechnologies and currently in Phase I for Gallbladder Cancer.
-According to GlobalData, Phase I drugs for Gallbladder Cancer have a 91% phase transition success rate (PTSR) indication benchmark for progressing into Phase II.
-GlobalData’s report assesses how Mulnitorsen’s drug-specific PTSR and Likelihood of Approval (LoA) scores compare to the indication benchmarks.
+According to GlobalData, Phase I drugs for Gallbladder Cancer does not have sufficient historical data to build an indication benchmark PTSR for Phase I. GlobalData uses proprietary data and analytics to create drugs-specific PTSR and LoA in the Mulnitorsen LoA Report.
 Buy the report here.

 GlobalData tracks drug-specific phase transition and likelihood of approval scores, in addition to indication benchmarks based off 18 years of historical drug development data.
 Attributes of the drug, company and its clinical trials play a fundamental role in drug-specific PTSR and likelihood of approval.